Kirrito-k423/hugo-theme-topdown/README.md

    1. Many utilize [HTML5 templates](https://themefisher.com/free-responsive-website-templates-html5-css3), but I find them challenging to maintain.
 2. Influenced by the notion that every presentation should follow a top-down structure, I believe in presenting the key or abstract of our work first.
 This approach allows the reader to decide whether to delve deeper by using a "LEARN MORE" button.
 3. I consider the template crucial for CEOs/employees to keep their mission in mind and for visitors to quickly grasp information about the organization or product.
 Everyone should be able to efficiently obtain the information they seek.

+### Why I was hesitant about development

+read my post

 ## My Ideal Theme